DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * if this part is done that means that shit like hosting own netflix(jellyfin), or google drive/calendar/photos(nextcloud), or own password manager(vaultwarden) or own minecraft server(minecraft server) is just one `docker-compose.yml` away.
-* you could almost abandon terminal at this point, just start googling portainer and you can be doing this shit through a webpage.
-I dont use it, but I heard it got good, though bit bothersome since its pushing subscriptions.

 # understanding what you did not get done